Metaswitch/clearwater-docker/README.md

 ### Deploy Clearwater in Kubernetes

 To deploy the images, you should simply do `kubectl create -f clearwater-docker/kubernetes`.
+It may take a minute or so before the deployment is fully established, the load balancer is created, and the deployment is ready to accept calls.

 ## Manual Turn-Up